 I thought Michigan's anti-government, anti-tax Republicans were hard-hearted and ruthless until I read this article about the GOP-controlled Montana House where the legislature ended without a budget, and Montana is now on the brink of its own version of the 1996 Gingrich-Clinton government shutdown.

 Our Republican lawmakers haven't stooped that low yet, but Michigan is on the verge of a government shutdown because they're unwilling to consider a budget that includes any tax increase whatsoever.
 It should be pointed out that polls show a majority of Michigan voters support a tax increase combined with spending cuts.
 (It appears the MIGOP is taking a lesson from George Bush who also doesn't care what polls say.)
-If a compromise isn't worked out soon, libraries are facing a 50% reduction in money, Medicaid payments to doctors and hospitals will be cut 6%, and local districts will face a $125 per pupil cut.
+If a compromise isn't worked outsoon, libraries are facing a 50% reduction in money, Medicaid payments to doctors and hospitals will be cut 6%, and local districts will face a $125 per pupil cut.

-example from MiLib of a state Republican - Michelle McManus - who would make Montana's GOP proud:
+Speaking of that $125 cut, here's an example from MiLib of a state Republican - Michelle McManus - who would make Montana's GOP proud:

 Last Thursday, a group of 4th graders from Crystal Lake Elementary School in Benzonia took a trip down to Lansing to meet with their legislators at the Capitol, including State Senator Michelle McManus (R-McManus Family).